 About us > Board Members

 Caroline has a wealth of experience gained over many years and in a variety of healthcare settings, at local, regional and national level.
 She has worked in NHS quality management/clinical governance since 1995.
 Caroline brings extensive knowledge of the NHS from the frontline services to senior and strategic level and her primary focus has always been quality, safety and patient experience.
 She has an extensive background in nursing management and leadership, most recently in 2020 she was appointed as the single Executive Director of Nursing, Quality & Performance and Deputy Chief Executive for all three CCGs in Leicester, Leicestershire & Rutland and retains her responsibility for all aspects of high quality, safe patient care.
 In July 2021 Caroline was delighted to be awarded an Honorary Doctorate by Loughborough University for her leadership of the LLR COVID Vaccination Programme.
 She believes that high quality, safe care should be the basis of all we do, to improve outcomes for patients and improve the cost effectiveness of the NHS, both of which are essential.
+Caroline came into post as the ICB's Chief Executive in November 2023.
 Outside of work, Caroline has a range of hobbies including dog walking, motorbiking and wild swimming

 Sarah Prema, Chief Strategy Officer